sharetribe/flex-docs/src/docs/tutorial-extended-data/filter-with-extended-data/index.md

 updated: 2020-07-14
 category: tutorial-extended-data
 ingress:
-  Make the most of extended data and learn how to filter and query listings using the public data key.
+  Make the most of extended data and learn how to use listing public data as a filtering query parameter in listings search.
 published: true
 ---